-The business activities of the Ekotechnika Group, hereinafter referred to as "Ekotechnika" or "the Group", comprise trading in agricultural machinery and the sale of spare parts as well as the provision of services.
-In addition, the Group is actively developing smart farming services and products, for which a huge potential market is assumed to exist.
-Between November 2018 until August 2021, the Group was also engaged in trading with forestry machinery and respective spare parts.
+The business activities of Ekotechnika Group, hereinafter referred to as "Ekotechnika", "the Group", or "the Company", comprise selling the agricultural machinery and spare parts as well as the provision of services.
+In addition, the Group is actively developing smart farming services and products, for which an immense potential is assumed to exist in Russia.

-The Group's sales market is Russia, where Ekotechnika meanwhile employs around 760 people at 25 locations in the five regions of Central Russia, Voronezh, Siberia, Northwest and Altai.
-On the Russian market, the Group's companies operate under the EkoNiva-Technika brand.
+The Group's sales market is Russia, where Ekotechnika meanwhile employs 803 people at 27 locations in the five regions of Central Russia, Voronezh, Siberia, Northwest and Altai.
+In the Russian market, the Group's companies operate under the EkoNiva-Technika brand.